-In monitoring the implementation of RJPP 2017-2021, the KEMPR focuses, among others, on the implementation of the Company's transformation program, updating of previously identified risk profiles at the time of preparation of RJPP 2017-2021, and monitoring of international foot print performance.
+In monitoring the implementation of RJPP 2017-2021, the KEMPR focuses, among others, on the implementation of the Company's transformation program, updating of previously identified risk profiles at the time of preparation of RJPP 2017-2021, integrating achievement intra CFU and between CFU, and monitoring of international foot print performance.

-In addition, in line with the implementation of RJPP 2017-2021 and the preparation of RJPP 2018-2022, the KEMPR review the Company's Inorganic Program, sharpen the monitoring of RJPP Implementation specially regarding determination of deliverables that reflecting strategic objectives achievement b.
+In addition, in line with the implementation of RJPP 2017-2021 and the preparation of RJPP 2018-2022, the KEMPR review the Company's Inorganic Program, sharpen the monitoring of RJPP Implementation specially regarding determination of deliverables that reflecting strategic objectives achievement.

+b.
 Preparation of RJPP 2018-2022

-In the preparation of RJPP 2018 -2022, the KEMPR focused, on:
+In the preparation of RJPP 2018 -2022, KEMPR focused on: